purpose168/xyops/docs/triggers.md

 ### Plugin

-Use a custom Scheduler Plugin to decide whether to launch on each minute for this event.
+Use a custom [Trigger Plugin](plugins.md#trigger-plugins) to decide whether to launch on each minute for this event.
 The plugin runs with configured parameters and returns a launch/no‑launch decision per minute.

 Parameters: